ai4os-hub/ai4os-yolov8-torch/README.md

 |761  |859  |364  |451  |4366.jpg|Buccinidae |
 |15   |285  |115  |679  |4366.jpg|Mussels coverage|

-If your data is already in this format, you can skip the conversion steps (more details in the cleaning sections).
+If your data is already in this format, you can skip the conversion steps.
+You may find more details in the respective cleaning section.

-The pipeline expects image resolution of 1920x1080.
-You can input images with a different size by changing width_images and height_images in the beginning of Functions.py.
-If you have images of varying resolutions, you can modify the functions so that they take in the type of image you have.
+Varying image size causes no problems as the pipeline automatically fetches the images size.

 # Cleaning from DeepSeaLab.ipynb
 The **Notebook** is a ready-to-use, step by step cleaning file that you can change based on your needs/dataset.
 This option is better for a first use of the module since the notebook brings more context and guidance to the cleaning steps.